What is Radial Keratotomy Surgery?

 - The eye surgeon performs several incisions in the cornea in a specific pattern.
 Incision depth reaches around 90% of the corneal thickness.

-- A central “hub” is left untouched in the corner, and radial incisions stem outwards from this element.
+- A central “hub” is left untouched in the corner.
+Radial incisions stem outwards from this element.

 - Because the number of incisions and hub size affect corneal flattening, the surgeon will determine how many incisions to make and modulate hub size accordingly.

-It is important to note that eye surgeons will operate on one eye at a time to see if vision has improved.
-Observations recorded of the healing process will determine how to proceed with the other eye.
+Eye surgeons typically operate on one eye at a time.
+They will then wait to monitor the progress and see if vision has improved.
+These observations of the healing process determine how to proceed with the other eye.